raj-pranav/learn-solidity/Tutorials/Beginners/16-strorage-memory-calldata.md

 # Memory
 A memory is a temporary location, which allows you to load a variable temporarily and modifiy it.
 This does not change the original data but helps you to perform certain operations on a temporary copy of it.
+Memory is more costly the larger it grows.

 Image shown below represents an high level architecture of `EVM` - Ethereum Virtual Machine and you can locate the **Memory** at the middle-right (present within the rectangular box).
 It says it is a `volatile` state.